Bernard A. Krooks

 - Looking at Medicaid’s 5-Year Look Back Period (Special to Newsday, by Lynn Brenner featuring Bernard A. Krooks, Esq.)

-- “Top 40” host Casey Kasem’s disappearance holds lessons for advisers: Tackling issues regarding elder care early can help settle disputes later on” (Investment News, by Darla Zarcone, featuring Bernard A. Krooks, Esq., May 15, 2014)
+- “Top 40” host Casey Kasem’s disappearance holds lessons for advisers: Tackling issues regarding elder care early can help settle disputes later on” (Investment News, by Darla Zarcone, featuring Bernard A. Krooks, Esq.)

 - How to Avoid an Estate Battle After You Die: Dividing Money is Easy.
 But Who Gets Mom’s Tea Set?
-(Consumer Reports Money Adviser May 2014)
+(Consumer Reports Money Adviser)

 - Is a Health Care Proxy Right for your Child with Disabilities (NYMetroParents by Kaitlin Ahern)

-- Money Pros: What you need to know about asset transfers that affect Medicaid’s 5-year Lookback: Certain resources and transfers may be exempt under certain circumstances (NEW YORK DAILY NEWS – January 17, 2014)
+- Money Pros: What you need to know about asset transfers that affect Medicaid’s 5-year Lookback: Certain resources and transfers may be exempt under certain circumstances (NEW YORK DAILY NEWS)

 - Managing Alzheimer’s: Straight Talk and Planning